Garrell-Co/dialer/README.md

      ```
      This script will check if FreeSWITCH is properly installed and show you the installed packages, modules, and configuration.

+3. **Run FreeSWITCH**
+   - Start FreeSWITCH in development mode:
+     ```bash
+     ./tools/fs-run
+     ```

+   - The script will:
+     - Run FreeSWITCH as the `freeswitch` user (created in the devcontainer)
+     - Use the vanilla configuration from `/usr/share/freeswitch/conf/vanilla/`
+     - Run in the foreground so you can see logs directly in your terminal
+     - Use development-friendly flags (`-nonat`, `-nosql`)

+   - To stop FreeSWITCH, press `Ctrl+C` in the terminal where it's running

 That's it!
 Your development environment is ready.